8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 For instance, Todd Ramlin of Cable Compare notes that they’ve had great success from using CSAT surveys and social listening tools.

-CSAT surveys allow direct feedback from their customers while they are on their site.
+CSAT surveys allow direct customer feedback while they are on their site.

 Social listening tools allow the company to monitor social mentions and direct feedback.
 Todd explains: